arkowalski/MapMicroService/README.md

     exit                -> exit program

-What the project is?
+What the project is:

 The project discoverers connections between services based on their application.conf file found in conf.
 Find the services a repository has in its application.conf found in Prod.microservice.services or general microservice.services

-provides results in this format: Repo(repoName:String, receiveFrom: List[String], sendTo: List[String])
+Results are individual in format: Repo(repoName:String, receiveFrom: List[String], sendTo: List[String])